-Noah Sullivan has a diverse litigation practice, focused on high-stakes trial litigation.
+Noah Sullivan has a diverse litigation practice, focused on high-stakes trial and regulatory litigation.
 Noah has deep litigation experience in federal and state courts across the nation.
 Prior to joining Gentry Locke, Noah cut his teeth for over nine years at the Washington, D.C. office of Gibson, Dunn & Crutcher LLP.
 He also previously served as Deputy Counsel and then Counsel to Governor Terry McAuliffe of Virginia.
 At Gentry Locke, Noah combines his commercial litigation experience and Virginia-government experience to help clients navigate their most significant litigation, regulatory, and government-facing challenges.

 Major life events in 6 months